 It is worth taking a closer look as to where exactly these investments will be made.
 Although a variety of software tools (many of them quite costly) for the creation, planning and analysis of content are now available on the market, 52% of the planned content marketing expenditure is focused on the actual craft of storytelling.
 Technology and software are helpful, but they are not doing the job all by themselves. (>> LEAD Digital “Content Marketing – Beware of too much belief in technology” article in German)

 So what is the difference between a piece of content and a good story?
 This still largely depends on “handcrafted” elements of the content creation.
 Being captured by a story is no matter of mere taste, it is an universal pattern that dates back to prehistoric times.
-After all: everyone likes good stories.
+After all: everyone likes good stories and that’s why copywriting has to sell.

 Humans need stories